 It has been shown that the lifetime of precipitation relates to its spatial scale (e.g., Venugopal et al., 1999; Seed, 2003; Germann et al., 2006b), often denominated as dynamic scaling.
-Recognizing this fundamental property, Seed (2003) introduced the S-PROG model, which laid the foundation for the development of STEPS (Bowler et al., 2006; Seed et al., 2013).
+Recognizing this fundamental property, Seed (2003) introduced the Spectral Prognosis (S-PROG) model, which laid the foundation for the development of Short-Term Ensemble Prediction System (STEPS) (Bowler et al., 2006; Seed et al., 2013).
 The key idea is to decompose the precipitation field into a multiplicative cascade, where the cascade levels represent different spatial scales, and treat them separately in the nowcasting model.

-In STEPS, the scale decomposition is done by applying a Fast Fourier Transform (FFT) to the input precipitation field.
-This is motivated by the fact that for a grid of size $L \times L$ pixels, the radial Fourier wavenumbers $|\mathbf{k}| = \sqrt{k_x^2 + k_y^2}$ are related to spatial scales via radial wavenumber wavelength wavelength scale where $\Delta x$ denotes the grid resolution (km).
+In STEPS, the scale decomposition is done by applying a fast Fourier transform (FFT) to the input precipitation field.
+This is motivated by the fact that for a grid of size $L \times L$ pixels, the radial Fourier wavenumbers $|\mathbf{k}| = \sqrt{k_x^2 + k_y^2}$ are related to spatial scales via where Δx denotes the grid resolution (km).
 Thus, the spatial scale is half the wavelength.
-Alternative approaches to perform a scale decomposition include the Discrete-Cosine-Transform (Germann and Zawadzki, 2002; Surcel et al., 2014) or wavelets (Turner et al., 2004; Scovell, 2018).
+Alternative approaches to perform a scale decomposition include the discrete-cosine transform (Germann and Zawadzki, 2002; Surcel et al., 2014) or wavelets (Turner et al., 2004; Scovell, 2018).